-English 2333 introduces students to some of the great works of literature, from the Neoclassical Period through the present, which helped to shape modern literature, language, and culture.
-This course includes the general historical background, as well as the principles of literary criticism appropriate to the literature, including critical thinking and writing about that literature.
+English 2332 introduces students to some of the great works of literature, from the Ancient World through the Renaissance, which helped to shape modern literature, language, and culture.
+This course includes the general historical background, as well as the principles of literary criticism appropriate to the literature.
 In this class, students will read many of these masterpieces in chronological order and use a thematic approach to analyze and understand the works and their places within the times during which they were created.